Last Updated on 8 January, 2021 by Veronica

 Portugal Road Trip Itinerary from North to South

 Portugal has beautiful places to visit: beaches and mountains, forests, cities with history, wonderful food, and on top, it’s cheap.
-It also has some drawbacks such as its highway and highway management or the price of fuel, among others.
-But from my point of view, the pros far outweigh the cons.
-The best thing, judge for yourself!

 Are you looking for more Portugal road trip ideas?
-Here you’ll find 10 Super scenic routes.
+Here, you’ll find 10 Super scenic routes.

 How can you organize a 15-day Portugal road trip?

-When you start to think about how you are going to organize the road trip you can consider two alternatives:
+When you start to think about how you are going to organize the road trip, you can consider two alternatives:

 - In the end, we decided to make a combination of both.
-We asked ourselves what options suited us best?
+We asked ourselves what options suited us best.
 And basically, what we did was divide Portugal into three zones.

-Travel to Portugal from Madrid by car
+Travel to Portugal by Car

-This is the first part of the road trip to Portugal.
-You can visit some cities and cross natural places or take the highway to Porto.
-It’s a journey to go enjoying the route, the villages, and the small towns.
-If you want to get to Porto in 5 hours, then you can skip this step and take the highway instead.
+It’s a journey to enjoy the route, the villages, and the small towns.
+However, if you want to get to Porto in 5 hours, then you can skip this step and take the highway instead.

-Bragança, our first stop in Portugal
+Bragança, the First Stop in Portugal

-We will enter Portugal from Zamora by the N-122, where we enter just through the north of Portugal and our first destination will be Bragança.
+We will enter Portugal from Zamora by the N-122, where we enter just through the north of Portugal, and our first destination will be Bragança.

 Must-Visit Places in Bragança